When Bousfield localizations and homotopy idempotent functors meet again

 This is the case due to the following facts: ($i$) in a semimodel category, maps in the homotopy category can be given by left homotopy classes of maps between bifibrant objects. ($ii$) observe that $\Yrect$ is bifibrant and apply the dual of Lemma \ref{lem_LeftHomotopyClassesIdentifyCofibrantReplacements}. ($iii$) on the left hand side, we can interchange left and right homotopy relations by Lemma \ref{lem_LeftAndRightHomotopiesCoincideSometimes}.
 When doing so, just note that the adjunction $\Frect\dashv\Urect$ respects the left homotopy relation (since $\Frect$ preserves cylinders for cofibrant objects) and so induces a bijection between quotients. ($iv$) observe that $\Xrect$ is bifibrant and apply Lemma \ref{lem_LeftHomotopyClassesIdentifyCofibrantReplacements}. ($v$) same as ($i$). \end{proof}

-\begin{rem} These results could be applied to relate compositions of left or right adjoints for homotopy categories associated to semimodel categories as in \cite{shulman_comparing_2011}.
-The theory of deformable adjunctions used in loc.cit., despite its beauty and naturality, does not apply to semimodel structures.
-Note also that in a derived adjunction between semimodel categories, one or even both of the functors may not be (absolute) Kan extensions of the adjunction they come from. \end{rem}

-\paragraph{Core Quillen bifunctors and enrichment for semimodel structures.} As for Quillen functors, the theory of Quillen bifunctors (or Quillen functors with more variables) does not work well for semimodel categories.
+\paragraph{Core Quillen bifunctors and enrichment.} As for Quillen functors, the theory of Quillen bifunctors (or Quillen functors with more variables) does not work well for semimodel categories.
 This fact produces complications if one is willing to deal with enriched semimodel categories, monoidal semimodel categories, etc.

-\begin{rem} For instance, if we want to consider a monoidal tensor product $\otimes\colon\Mrect\times\Mrect\to \Mrect$ compatible with a left semimodel structure on $\Mrect$, we would need adjoints of $\otimes$ to be able to define left Quillen bifunctor as the obvious extension of Definition \ref{defn_QuillenPairOfSemimodels}.
-Nevertheless, even such adjoints would lead to issues regarding the definition.
-They would be bifunctors $\Mrect^{\text{op}}\times\Mrect\to\Mrect$ whose source is a product of a right semimodel category and a left semimodel category (making the definition of right Quillen bifunctor also problematic). \end{rem}
+\begin{rem} For instance, a little bit of thought about how a bifunctor $\otimes\colon\Mrect\times\Mrect\to \Mrect$ can be compatible with a left semimodel structure on $\Mrect$ shows several obstructions. \end{rem}

-For these reasons, we propose the obvious extension of core Quillen functors to functors with more variables.
+For these reasons, we propose the obvious extension of core Quillen functors: